KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S3 Dropfoot/README.md

 -   Left knee: weak (yellow) has larger (i.e. more positive) knee angles, which correspond to more extension.
 This may be a compensation to help ground clearance of the right foot during swing.

 ## Step 2.1: add an ankle-foot orthosis to the model
 After inducing weakness in Step 1, you are now ready to try and normalize the gait pattern by adding an ankle-foot orthosis to the model.
-Like before, you can use the function `PredSim-workshop-smalll-2025/code/update_settings.m` to adjust the model and accomplish this.
+Like before, you can edit the function `PredSim-workshop-smalll-2025/code/update_settings.m` to adjust the model and accomplish this.
 In this function, add the following lines of code:

 `exo1.ankle_stiffness = 2; % ankle stiffness in Nm/deg` <br>
 `exo1.left_right = 'r'; % 'l' for left or 'r' for right` <br>